Harry Leland: Publication history

-Created by writer Chris Claremont and artist/co-writer John Byrne, Leland first appeared in The Uncanny X-Men #132 (April 1980).
+Created by writer Chris Claremont and artist/co-writer John Byrne, Leland first appeared in Uncanny X-Men #132 (April 1980).

 Artist John Byrne based Leland's appearance on actor-director Orson Welles, and the name refers to two characters in Welles' films: Harry Lime from The Third Man, and Jed Leland from Citizen Kane.

-The character subsequently appears in The Uncanny X-Men #132-135 (April–July 1980), #152 (Dec.
-1981), and #208–209 (August–September 1986), in which he died.
-Leland made subsequent posthumous appearances in Classic X-Men #7 (March 1987), The Sensational She-Hulk #34–35 (Dec.
-1991–Jan.
-1992), Marvel Super-Heroes #11 (Oct.
-1992), Generation X #-1 (July 1997), X-Men: Hellfire Club #4 (April 2000), X-Men Unlimited #6 (Feb.
-2005), and House of M: Avengers#5 (2008).
+The character subsequently appears in Uncanny X-Men #132-135 (April–July 1980), #152 (Dec.
+1981), and #208–209 (August–September 1986), in which he was killed.
+Leland made several posthumous appearances before being resurrected in Marauders (2021), part of the Krakoan Age.

 Fictional character biography

-Hellfire Club

-Little is known of Leland's past before encountering the X-Men, although he did encounter former teammate, Emma Frost, before she was inducted into the Hellfire Club.
+Little is known of Harry Leland's past before encountering the X-Men, although he did encounter former teammate, Emma Frost, before she was inducted into the Hellfire Club.
 At the time, Emma was homeless and using her powers during a Hellfire Club meeting to gain information about stocks.
 Leland takes an interest in her but comes on too strongly, and Emma runs away.
 Shortly after, he accompanies Sean Cassidy and his NYPD partner to an incident behind the club which involves Emma.
-Emma, having met and repaired the fractured mind of the Dark Beast with her powers, mind-wipes all three men into forgetting the incident and that they had ever met.
+Emma uses her telepathy to erase the memories of all three men.

 Leland encounters the X-Men when they invade the New York headquarters of the Hellfire Club.
 Leland causes Wolverine to become increasingly heavy until he falls through the floor into a sub-basement.
 In the rematch, Wolverine attacks Leland from above.
 Leland panics and uses his mass-increasing powers, resulting in Wolverine crashing through the floor again, this time with Leland beneath him.
 Leland is hospitalized as a result.
 When the Hellfire Club again captures the X-Men weeks later, Leland takes revenge by using his power on Wolverine until his heart gives out, though his rival's death proves to be a temporary state induced by Amanda Sefton.

 Alongside the Hellfire Club, Leland battles the X-Men in New York's Central Park.
 When Nimrod attacks the assembled mutants, the X-Men and the Club join forces to battle Nimrod.
 Leland increases Nimrod's mass to make it more vulnerable to attack.
 Overweight and in poor health, the effort triggers a heart attack.
 At Storm's urging, Leland increases the mass of Sebastian Shaw (who had been sent hurtling towards outer space), causing Shaw to crash into Nimrod.
 Leland succumbs to his heart condition and dies.